Richard Bong: United States Army Air Forces

 In all subsequent accounts, Bong denied flying under the Golden Gate Bridge.
 Nevertheless, Bong was still grounded when the rest of his group was sent without him to England in July 1942.
 Bong then transferred to another Hamilton Field unit, 84th Fighter Squadron of the 78th Fighter Group.
 From there, Bong was sent to the Southwest Pacific Area.

 Bong was then flown overseas as a passenger aboard a B-24 Liberator from Hawaii via Hickam Field to Australia.
 Upon arrival Bong was assigned to a newly formed P-38 fighter unit, the 17th Fighter Squadron (Provisional).
 By November 1942, Bong was transferred to the 49th Fighter Group (49th FG), 9th Fighter Squadron (9th FS).
 "The Flying Knights" were flying the P-40 Warhawk, and were famous for their aerial defense of Darwin from March 1942 to August 1942.
 Afterward, the 9th Fighter Squadron was one of two units in the 5th Air Force selected for conversion to the P-38 Lightning.
-Bong was among a group of new pilots in the South-West Pacific Area (SWPA) with experience flying the new twin-engine fighter, and they helped these pilots convert from the P-40 Warhawk and P-39 Airacobra to the P-38 Lightning.
+Bong was among a group of new pilots in the South-West Pacific Area (SWPA) with experience flying the new twin-engine fighter, and they helped these pilots convert from the P-40 Warhawk and P-39 Aircobra to the P-38 Lightning.

 In November, while the squadron waited for delivery of the scarce P-38s, Bong and other 9th FS pilots were reassigned temporarily to fly missions and gain combat experience with the 39th Fighter Squadron, 35th Fighter Group, based in Port Moresby, New Guinea.
 On December 27, Bong claimed his initial aerial victory, shooting down a Mitsubishi A6M "Zero", and a Nakajima Ki-43 "Oscar" over Buna (during the Battle of Buna-Gona).
 For this action, Bong was awarded the Silver Star.